Basics of Latin

 - Minimizing technical jargon

 - Providing only the information needed to learn the basics

 - Breaking the grammar of language down into manageable and intuitive chunks

 - Illustrating the grammar in question by its use in rich selections from ancient Christian authors.

 - Providing grammar, readings, exercises, and a lexicon all in one convenient volume.

 Basics of Latin provides an ideal first step into this important language and focuses on getting the student into texts and translation as quickly as possible.

 About the Author

-Derek Cooper is associate professor of historical theology and global Christianity at Reformed Episcopal Seminary.
+Derek Cooper is associate dean of the faculty and associate professor of global Christianity at Reformed Episcopal Seminary.
+He is also managing director of Thomas Institute.
 A long-term foreign language instructor, he has taught Latin, Spanish, and biblical Greek.
 Derek is the author of many books, including Introduction to World Christian History and Exploring Church History.
-He has offered professional Latin translations for the Reformation Commentary in Scripture, the Martin Luther Handwriting Font Book, and is the translator of Philip Melanchthon’s Commentary on Proverbs.
+He has offered professional Latin translations for the Reformation Commentary on Scripture, the Martin Luther Handwriting Font Book, and is the translator of Philip Melanchthon’s Commentary on Proverbs.